Lymphoma symptoms

 Lymphoma can cause many different symptoms, depending on its type and where it is in your body.
 The most common symptoms of lymphoma are:

-There are over 60 types of lymphoma, broadly divided into Hodgkin lymphoma and non-Hodgkin lymphoma.
-These lymphomas can start almost anywhere in the body and can have many different symptoms.
+There are over 60 types of lymphoma.
+These lymphomas can start almost anywhere in the body and can cause many different symptoms.
 The exact symptoms they cause depend on the type of lymphoma and where it is in the body.

-Even with the same type of lymphoma, different people are affected differently.
-For example:
+- Even people with the same type of lymphoma can have different symptoms.

-• You might have symptoms in one area (local symptoms) or symptoms that affect your whole body (systemic symptoms).
+- You might have symptoms in one or more specific areas (local symptoms) or symptoms that affect your whole body (systemic symptoms).

-If you are concerned about any symptoms you’re experiencing, speak to your GP.
+If you are worried about lymphoma and concerned about any symptoms you’re experiencing, speak to your GP.

 You might find it helps to keep a note of your symptoms and how they’re affecting you.
 You could have this with you when you speak to your GP so that you remember everything you want to discuss.